KuchikiNamthip/KuchikiNamthip.github.io/_posts/2024-09-18-msigDB_ORA_GSEA.md

 ---
 layout: distill
 title: The relationship between GO, msigDB, KEGG, ORA, and GSEA in transcriptomics analysis
-description: What is it in transcriptomics analysis?
+description: What is those terms in transcriptomics analysis?
 tags: distill formatting
 giscus_comments: true
 date: 2024-09-18